1996 Las Vegas 500K: Radio

-Television and former 'lost media' status
+Television and broadcast unavailability≠

 The race was carried live on television in the United States on ABC, who was the exclusive TV partner of the Indy Racing League for the five races held in 1996.
-Paul Page was the play-by-play announcer along former IndyCar champions Danny Sullivan and Bobby Unser in his final race as a regular TV analist for ABC.
+Paul Page was the play-by-play announcer along former IndyCar champions Danny Sullivan and Bobby Unser in his final race as a regular TV analyst for ABC.
 His next and final U.S. broadcast would be at the 1997 Indianapolis 500.

 During the sixth caution period of the race, caused by Stan Wattles' crash, ABC signed off their broadcast in the East Coast, as the slow, caution-filled pace had consumed the allotted TV window with around 68 laps to go, and the race couldn't be moved to ESPN or ESPN2 due to scheduling conflicts.
 Only a handful of moments of the remaining laps were shown on late-night news for viewers of East Coast broadcasts, including the aftermath of Johnny O'Connell's crash.

 The West Coast, tape-delayed version of the race jumped ahead from Tony Stewart's crash on Lap 80 to the seventh caution period on Lap 160 for Mark Dismore's crash.
 As such, the green flag period between the sixth and seventh caution was not broadcast on either version.
 The remaining 40 laps were shown in a condensed format with key moments, although the red flag period and the laps around it were completely edited out; images of O'Connell's crash only featured his crawling escape from the mangled car.

-For many years, the West Coast footage that followed the end of the East Coast broadcast was considered lost media due to its complete unavailability on either official sources or fan recordings of the race, until IndyCar's official version of the Las Vegas 500K was finally uploaded in December 2024.
+For many years, the West Coast footage that followed the end of the East Coast broadcast was assumed lost due to its complete unavailability on either official sources or fan recordings of the race, until IndyCar's official version of the Las Vegas 500K was finally uploaded in December 2024.